bmlt-enabled/bmlt-root-server/README.md

 - TBD
 - Added the JSON data field in the change response to the XML schema.
 - Changed the way the data is stored in the JSON data field.
 It is now kept in up to 2 objects: "before" and "after".
+- Fixed a bug with the editor paste functionality.

 ** Version 2.6.31 **